fraudguard-io/scripts/linux-firewall-integration/ufw/Sync from FraudGuard.io blacklist API to ufw/readme.md

 # UFW Blacklist Sync Script

 This script syncs the custom blacklist from **FraudGuard.io** with **UFW (Uncomplicated Firewall)** on your server.
-It ensures that all IPs or subnets in your FraudGuard.io blacklist are blocked at the firewall level, providing an extra layer of protection for your infrastructure.
+It ensures that all IPs in your FraudGuard.io blacklist are blocked at the firewall level, providing an extra layer of protection for your infrastructure.

 ## Features